Jojosito/MUS-X/README.md

 * 'Drift' adjusts the amount of a random (per voice) drift.
 * 'Drift Rate' adjusts the frequency of the random drift.

+## Filter
+A collection of filters.
+* 'Cutoff' sets the filter cutoff frequency.
+* 'Reso' sets the filter resonance.
+* 'Mode' sets the filter type.
+A selection if ladder and Sallen-Key filters are available.

+### Context menu options
+* 'Oversampling rate' sets the internal oversampling rate.
+* 'ODE Solver': The filters are implemented with differential equations, which are solved with numerical methods.
+4th order Runkge-Kutta is recommended, the other options use less CPU, but are also much less accurate.
+* 'Integrator type': This affects the placement of the nonlinearities nl() in the integrators:
+	* Linear: dx/dt = ω (in - x)
+	* OTA: dx/dt = ω nl(in - x)
+	* Transistor: dx/dt = ω (nl(in) - nl(x))
+* 'Nonlinearity type': the function used as nonlinearity.
+* 'Saturator' limits the output to around ±10V.

 ## Last
 A utility module, which allows to map multiple sources to one destination.